7 steps to building an Agile organization

 Step 2: Define who will get you there and build a team

-It sounds obvious, but this is often where an Agile transformation stumbles, before it has even fully begun.
+It sounds obvious, but this is often where an Agile organization stumbles, before it has even fully begun.
 Often leaders create teams of people who are keen to change – but who lack real power and real resources.

 To succeed, a team must be a real working group with proper time to devote to change, rather than a ‘steering committee’ who meet once a quarter for lunch.
 The team will achieve little if the ‘Agile’ element is merely added on top of their existing jobs.
 Proper time and space must be devoted to this, which means freeing individuals from existing commitments.
-Several levels of the organization should be represented – those who already exert significant power and influence, as well as those with energy and ambition.
+Several levels of the Agile organization should be represented – those who already exert significant power and influence, as well as those with energy and ambition.
 The relevant expertise from different areas of the business should be gathered together.
 Be sure not to limit the team only to enthusiasts.
 One of the best ways to break down barriers is to include people who have the capacity to say no, but whose involvement will help convert them into saying yes.

-The challenge is that the team also needs to remain small enough to be truly effective as a working unit – between 5-7 people.
+Within an Agile organization, the challenge is that the team also needs to remain small enough to be truly effective as a working unit – between 5-7 people.
 Create a long list and then begin the process of selection.
 Since you need team members to devote time, a good question to ask is: who can be spared from other urgent work?

 It’s important that you give the team sufficient resources, including money and time, if they are to make a difference.
 Perhaps the most effective way to build trust and a shared commitment is to begin working together – normally on step 3.